If you are thinking about adopting a chinchilla, do you need to adopt multiple?

 - Only one chinchilla wants to be dominant

-How to Introduce Multiple Chinchillas Together
+How to Introduce Chinchillas

 The key to successful chinchilla cohabitation is a successful introduction.
 Without the right introduction, chinchillas will not enjoy living together and fights will likely occur.

 When introducing chinchillas, you need to be patient.
 This is not a quick process.
+It took me 6 months to successfully introduce my two males – to a point where they stopped fighting (mostly).

 Below is a video that discusses chinchilla introductions.
 Although this video focuses on introducing two females, the process is similar for introducing two males.
 Feel free to review this video before continuing on to our how-to guide below.

 Step 1: Keep Chinchillas in Separate Cages- When you are first introducing chinchillas, it is important to keep them in separate cages.
 If you introduce them too quickly, fights are likely to occur.
 For a few days, place each chinchilla in its own cage.
 Keep the cages in the same room (about 1-foot apart).
 This will help them get used to each other’s smells.
+Gradually decrease the distance between the cages until they are next to each other or almost touching (4-5 days).
+See if you can observe any interactions through the cage bars.

 How to Handle Fights

 Unfortunately, some chinchillas simply won’t get along.
-Even if you are patient and slowly introduce the chinchillas, there are just some chinchillas that don’t want to cohabitate.
+Even if you are patient and slowly introduce the chinchillas, there are just some chinchillas that don’t want to live together.
 Ultimately, it comes down to each chinchillas personality.
 You can’t predict a chinchilla’s personality, so you need to take some time to get familiar with their traits and habits.
 Some personalities are simply less conducive to cohabitation.

 Female chinchillas are very territorial and are likely to fight with other chinchillas in their cage.
 It is important to spend extra time introducing female chinchillas.